Overview

 3

-This course expands and applies your knowledge of beverage products and services.
-Topics include guest and team communication, using demographics to meet guest needs and expectations and leadership in the beverage industry.
+This course expands and applies your knowledge of beverage products and service.
+Topics include guest and team communication, using demographics to meet guest needs and expectations, and leadership in the beverage industry.
 This course culminates in planning and designing a beverage event.

 Pre-requisites: